djoufson/booky/README.md

 # Booky 📚

-Booky is an opinionated open source project to showcase microservices best practices from (Djoufson) personal experience and preferences.
+Booky is an opinionated open source project to showcase microservices best practices from my (Djoufson) personal experience and preferences.

 # Project overview